It Was Her Job to Care for the “Waterhead Babies”

 More tragedy then followed for the Ackermann’s.
 When Rose was nine and Judith just ten, Hanna died, leaving them in the care of Emil, who, according to Judith, was an “abusive drunk.”
 As the oldest girl, Judith was expected to fill her mother’s shoes and struggled to learn to cook, clean and do the laundry.
 She says she was routinely beaten by her father for not doing things correctly, and she often took Rose’s beatings as well, as Rose could never remember to do her chores.

 Meanwhile, poor Rose got sent to a home for “deformed children” in Dixon, Illinois.
-At the home it was Rose’s job to wash and feed the “waterhead babies” every morning before she received her own breakfast.
-Rose often tells about the scary room at the institution with rows and rows of shelves upon which sat jars filled with the brains of the waterhead babies who had died.
-Needless to say, Rose was almost perpetually terrified.
+At the home, it was Rose’s job to wash and feed the “waterhead babies” every morning before she received her own breakfast.
+Rose often tells about the “scary room” at the institution with rows and rows of shelves upon which sat jars filled with the brains of the waterhead babies who had died.
+Needless to say, Rose was perpetually terrified there.
 As she grew older, she had to look after more and more children, including children whose only problem was epilepsy.
 It was a difficult task considering her limited mental ability, and she found it hard to keep after them.

-Rose remained at the home until she turned eighteen and was finally free to go.
-Judith came and got her.
+Rose remained at the home until she turned eighteen and was finally free to go, at which point Judith came and got her.
 It was 1944, and Judith had just gotten married.
 She brought Rose to live with her and her new husband, Michael Reading, on Kolmar Avenue in Chicago.

 Rose spent the next fifty years living with Judith and Michael.
 She never married and has always been a very calm, even-keeled person, says Judith.
 She loves dogs, solitaire, doing hook rugs, cleaning the house, listening to ball games on the radio, and watching soap operas.
 Judith and Michael never had any children, so when Michael died a few years ago, Judith and Rose were left alone.
 They have always been extremely close, as if perpetually trying to make up for the lost years of their childhood, and they did everything together.